-Suppose that we are going to sell a book and would like to know how the Sale Units, Price per Unit and Variable Cost per Unit can affect the final profits.
+Suppose that we are going to sell a book and would like to know how the Sale Units, Price per Unit, and Variable Cost per Unit can affect the final profits.
 Figure 1.1 shows how the dataset is constructed.
-The profit is dependent on Sale Units (Cell C2), Price per Unit (Cell C3) and the Variable Cost per Unit (Cell C5).
-Therefore, we typed formula “=C2*C3-C4-C2*C5” in Cell C6.
+The profit is dependent on Sale Units (Cell C2), Price per Unit (Cell C3), and the Variable Cost per Unit (Cell C5).
+Therefore, we typed the formula “=C2*C3-C4-C2*C5” in Cell C6.

 Now let’s see how to set up a Scenario Manager.
-Go to Data tab and click on What-If Analysis in Data Tools group.
+Go to the Data tab and click on What-If Analysis in the Data Tools group.
 In the drop-down, choose Scenario Manager.

 In the Scenario Manager dialogue box, click on Add button.

 In the prompted Add Scenario dialogue box, fill in the required details.
 Enter a name (Worst Case) for the Scenario name field.
 Add any comment that you wish to into the Comment box.
 Or you can also leave it blank.
 As for the Changing cells, fill in all the reference cells (C2, C3, C5 in this case) that contain the input values.
 Please note that the references must be separated by commas.
 Or, just press CTRL key on your keyboard and select all the cells, one by one, that contain the input values.

 Click OK to open the Scenario Values dialogue box.
 Fill in the Scenario Values dialog box with the input values that define the worst case, as shown in Figure 1.5.